ChainsawPolice/blacktrack/README.md

 * Shorten `isDealer()`.
 * Have the bot only watch a certain channel or channels so as to avoid destructive or disruptive behaviour in other channels.
 * Move to SQLALchemy instead of using ActiveAlchemy (?).
+* Separate main file into several smaller, more easily-maintainable modules.